noriakis/q2-pathway/README.md

     --o-visualization gsea_output
 ```

 The `summarize` module reports and compares the KO abundance table between the tables produced by multiple inference method.
 Using [`q2-sapienns`](https://github.com/gregcaporaso/q2-sapienns), the results from the shotgun metagenomics data can also be compared.
+The correlation metrics can be chosen from `spearman`, `pearson`, `kendall` by `--p-method`.

 ```shell
 qiime pathway summarize \